Popup Görseli

 • Polycystic appearance of the ovaries on ultrasound

-Blood tests may also assess insulin levels and metabolic markers.
+Blood tests may also assess insulin levels and metabolic markers, especially if there is concern about insulin resistance or metabolic syndrome.

 ❓ What causes polycystic ovary syndrome?

 The exact cause of PCOS is not fully understood.
-However, insulin resistance, hormonal imbalance, genetic predisposition, and inflammation are considered major contributing factors.
+However, insulin resistance, hormonal imbalance, genetic predisposition, and chronic low-grade inflammation are considered major contributing factors.
+In many women, several of these factors coexist and influence one another.

 ❓ Can PCOS cause infertility?

 Yes, PCOS is one of the most common causes of ovulatory infertility.
-Irregular ovulation or lack of ovulation can make natural conception more difficult, but treatment options are available.
+Irregular ovulation or lack of ovulation (anovulation) can make natural conception more difficult.
+However, many women with PCOS are able to conceive with lifestyle changes, medical treatment, or assisted reproductive techniques when needed.

 ❓ Can you get pregnant with PCOS?